A Human-Sensitive Controller: Adapting to Human Musculoskeletal Disorder-Related Constraints via Reinforcement Learning

 \begin{enumerate} \item \textbf{Hyperparameter Optimization (HPO):} Models were pre-trained and evaluated in simulation based on reward, pain and ergonomic risk, and time efficiency.
 The best-performing model was selected. \item \textbf{Real-World Deployment:} The selected model was tested over 10 episodes in the real environment, with key metrics recorded. \item \textbf{Fine-Tuning:} The model was adapted to real-world dynamics through fine-tuning. \item \textbf{Final Evaluation:} The fine-tuned model was re-tested in the real environment to assess performance gains. \end{enumerate}

 This protocol was repeated for each participant and both algorithms, except for the HPO step, which is performed only for DQN.
-At the end, each participant completed an usability questionnaire (Fig. \ref{fig:usability}).
+The system's verification is primarily based on the defined performance metrics derived from human joint angles.
+To further support objective findings and provide qualitative confirmation of the system’s real-world behavior, each participant completed a usability questionnaire at the end of the experiments.
+The questionnaire was designed to capture subjective perceptions of comfort, safety, and potential industrial applicability.

+The participants were asked to respond to the following four questions (Q1 directly compares Q-Learning and DQN comfort; Q2-Q4 assess the fine-tuning phase's impact on comfort/safety for both algorithms and the controller's overall industrial usability): \begin{itemize} \item \textbf{Q1}: Which experiment was more comfortable? \item \textbf{Q2}: I felt that, after fine-tuning the model, the transport became more comfortable. \item \textbf{Q3}: I felt that the fine-tuning phase helped keep the elbow angle within safe limits, avoiding excessive flexion or extension. \item \textbf{Q4}: I believe this controller would be useful in industrial settings, enabling adaptation to individual physical needs, including WRMSD workers. \end{itemize}